Select Page

 The evolving landscape of AI in law necessitates ongoing discussions about legal liability and the measures needed to mitigate risks associated with AI errors.

-The Technical Roots of Hallucinations in Legal AI
+The Technical Roots of AI Hallucinations: Detection and Prevention Methods

 Understanding the technical roots of hallucinations in legal AI is crucial for mitigating their impact on legal outcomes.
 Hallucinations in AI occur when the system provides information or makes decisions based on patterns or data that are not grounded in reality.